trendoman/Cms-Fu/Routines/execute-jobs/README.md

 #### engine_func

 Jobs are often based on visiting some URL.
-Pagination, for example, depends on the paginated prefix parameter in URL e.g. **pg** in *blog-list.php?pg=3*.<br>
+Pagination, for example, depends on the paginated prefix parameter in URL e.g. **pg** in *blog-list.php?pg=3*.
 Initial research on the **execute-jobs** function was meant to imitate a pagination without frontend clicking, so the func was created with that approach in mind.

 Default engine for the **execute-jobs** is the function **fetch-url**.
-It does nothing but requests a given URL with *XMLHttpRequest* header aka Ajax.
+It does 2 things - requests a given URL with *XMLHttpRequest* header aka Ajax and returns the response.
 Read more on **fetch-url** to understand how it works.

 Custom engine can be defined in the job object via the **engine_func** parameter e.g.
 ```html